thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 [MQTT](https://en.wikipedia.org/wiki/MQTT) is a lightweight publish-subscribe messaging protocol which probably makes it the most suitable for various IoT devices.
 You can find more information about MQTT [here](http://mqtt.org/).

-ThingsBoard server nodes act as an MQTT Broker that supports QoS levels 0 (at most once) and 1 (at least once) and a set of [configurable](/docs/{{docsPrefix}}user-guide/device-profiles/#mqtt-device-topic-filters) topics.
+ThingsBoard server nodes act as an MQTT Broker that supports QoS levels 0 (at most once) and 1 (at least once) and a set of [predefined](https://raw.githubusercontent.com/thingsboard/thingsboard/master/common/data/src/main/java/org/thingsboard/server/common/data/device/profile/MqttTopics.java) topics.

-##### Client libraries setup

-You can find a large number of MQTT client libraries on the web.
-Examples in this article will be based on Mosquitto and MQTT.js.
-In order to setup one of those tools, you can use instructions in our [Hello World](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide.
+In addition, there is set of [configurable](/docs/{{docsPrefix}}user-guide/device-profiles/#mqtt-device-topic-filters) topics.

 ##### MQTT Connect

 We will use *access token* device credentials in this article and they will be referred to later as **$ACCESS_TOKEN**.
 The application needs to send MQTT CONNECT message with username that contains **$ACCESS_TOKEN**.

 Possible return codes, and their reasons during connect sequence: